-The Superintendent or designee shall assess the implementation and effectiveness of this policy at least once every four years.
+The Superintendent/Principal or designee shall assess the implementation and effectiveness of this policy at least once every two years.

-The assessment shall include the extent to which district schools are in compliance with this policy, the extent to which this policy compares to model wellness policies available from the U.S. Department of Agriculture, and a description of the progress made in attaining the goals of the wellness policy.
+The assessment shall include the extent to which the district school is in compliance with this policy, the extent to which this policy compares to model wellness policies available from the U.S. Department of Agriculture, and a description of the progress made in attaining the goals of the wellness policy.
 (42 USC 1758b)